iwan/goodsheet/README.md

 ss.sheets # => ["Sheet1", "Sheet2", "Sheet3", "Sheet4"]
 ```

-When you init a new spreadsheet, you select a sheet or you invoke +validate+ or +read+ method, you can pass an hash of options.
+When you init a new spreadsheet, you select a sheet or you invoke `validate` or `read` method, you can pass an hash of options.
 ```ruby
 ss = Goodsheet::Spreadsheet.new("my_data.xlsx", :skip => 1, :header_row => 0, :max_errors => 0, :row_limit => 0, :force_nil => nil )
 ```
 These are the valid options with their default values:
-- +:skip+ allow to skip a desired number of lines when you read or validate a sheet
+- `:skip` allow to skip a desired number of lines when you read or validate a sheet
-- with +:header_row+ you define the index of the header row
+- with `:header_row` you define the index of the header row
-- with +:max_errors+ you define the maximum number of errors after the validation break
+- with `:max_errors` you define the maximum number of errors after the validation break
-- with +:row_limit+ you define the maximum number of row you wanto to read or validate
+- with `:row_limit` you define the maximum number of row you wanto to read or validate
-- with +:force_nil+ you can specify the value to set when a cell hold a nil value (is empty)
+- with `:force_nil` you can specify the value to set when a cell hold a nil value (is empty)

 As said you can use the same option when selecting a sheet
 ```ruby